schwartzlab-methods/NEST/README.md

 ````
 sudo bash setup.sh
 ````
 This is to be executed once only when nest is run for the first time.
-The bash script make the bash script 'nest' executable and copies it to your '/usr/local/bin/' so that your system can recognize 'nest' command.
+This setup makes the bash script 'nest' executable and copies it to your '/usr/local/bin/' so that your system can recognize 'nest' command.

 ## Instruction to run NEST: